TejasJogale1727/Library_Management_System/Readme.md

 ## Extra information

-Apart from normal frame files which states for what particular thing they have been used for i have used some other files also to ease the development of project and make the code reusable.
+Apart from normal frame files which states for what particular thing they have been used for, i have used some other files also to ease the development of project and make the code reusable.

 - DialogSetterClass.java :- Used to display appropriate dialog (JOptionPane) on particular operation done in system.
 - MyConnectionClass.java :- Used for Database Connection in each frames in my library system.